movementlabsxyz/MIP/MD/md-3/README.md

 ### D2: Slashing conditions for lack of participation

 **User Journey**: A researcher or protocol implementer can understand the impact of slashing conditions for lack of participation.
+And whether it is necessary to introduce such conditions.

 **Justification**: It has been proposed to slash participants for lack of participation.
 This could be a way to prevent inactivity, however such extreme slashing conditions come with their own risks.